 The Pennsylvania State College's Hazleton Undergraduate Center was established in 1934 in various locations in Hazleton.
-A permanent home came in December 1948 when the college purchased 26 hilltop acres in Sugarloaf Township which, for nearly 25 years, had served as the residential estate of local coal baron Eckley B. Markle.
+A permanent home came in December 1948 when, through a donation and purchase, the university obtained 26 hilltop acres in Sugarloaf Township that for nearly 25 years had served as the residential estate of local coal baron Eckley B. Markle.
 Known as “Highacres,” the site consisted of four buildings that gave the college the space it so desperately needed.

 Markle’s fieldstone mansion quickly became the administration building and, at various times during its life, has housed offices, classrooms, library, health services, a kitchen and a dining room.

-Through gifts and purchases, Penn State Hazleton now consists of 104 acres of land, with the historic structures standing side-by-side with new and modern academic buildings, a manicured garden, a scenic overlook/picnic area, and a number of nature trails.
+Through gifts and purchases, Penn State Hazleton now consists of 125 acres of land, with the historic structures standing side-by-side with new and modern academic buildings, a manicured garden, a scenic overlook/picnic area and a number of nature trails.
 All of these features give Penn State Hazleton its very special character.

 Other Degree Programs

 More than 160 Penn State majors can be started at Penn State Hazleton and completed at University Park or another Penn State campus.

 The Office of Continuing and Distance Education offers credit and non-credit programs for professional development and/or career changes.
 Individuals may increase knowledge and enhance skills through independent study, conferences, seminars, microcomputer workshops and certificate programs (i.e., Webmaster, Paralegal, Production Management, etc.).
 The Continuing Education office also offers a wide range of workforce development programs, including management development and technical training for local business and industry.

 - Three residence halls housing a total of 490 students;

 - a library boasting more than 65,000 titles, with direct access to more than 500 online databases and 200,000 E-books throughout the University's system;